 Gemma Cort: Clinical Education and Training Matron

-Kate Turner: Clinical Education and Training Sister and LEM (Picture to right)
+Kate Turner: Clinical Education and Training Sister (Picture to right)

 Kim Castellucio: Clinical Education and Training Sister (Lead for Medical Students)

 Liz Claridge: Clinical Education and Training Sister (Lead for Associate Practitioners and bands 1 - 4)